PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_menu_item_widget.rst

    A widget representing a menu item widget.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Create a new VirtualMenuItemWidget instance.